Design and assembly of a cavity microscope with high numerical aperture for quantum simulations: Design Assembly

 \subsection{Design}

 The system includes a pair of mirror-lens assemblies fixed in place by the holder.
 Fig. \ref{fig:assembly}a shows an illustration of one of the cavity-lens elements, including a $D= \SI{4}{\milli \metre}$ diameter spherical cavity mirror and a standard, one inch diameter diffraction limited aspheric lens.
 These components are bonded by a $\SI{4.5}{\milli\meter}$ inner ($\SI{5.5}{\milli\meter}$ outer) diameter piezoelectric tube, employed for stabilizing the cavity length.
 The radius of curvature of the mirrors is $r = \SI{10}{\milli \metre}$, and the length of the piezoelectric tube (\SI{5}{\milli\meter}) allows for the lens focus to be located very close to the center of curvature of the mirrors, compatible with the cavity operating close to the concentric limit.
 Thin wires supplying the voltage for the piezo tube also run on the surface of the lens, without giving a significant degradation of the lens performance (see section \ref{subsec:imaging} for details).
 As shown in Fig.\ref{fig:assembly}a, the piezo tube effectively limits the aperture available for in and out coupling of light from the cavity, and determines the tolerance for misalignment of the cavity mode with respect to the optical axis. \\ The cavity lenses are attached to a Macor holder, a ceramic that combines machinability, stiffness and vacuum compatibility.
 A schematic with technical details is shown in Fig.\ref{fig:assembly}b.
 The holder cut-outs and holes are specifically designed to facilitate the cavity microscope assembly while providing the necessary optical access for atomic sample preparation and manipulation.
 To minimize in-vacuum complexity, the two mirror-lens elements are directly glued in place to the holder, fitting in the appositely designed lens grooves (LG in Fig.\ref{fig:assembly}b).
-To ensure that the glue does not shift the optical elements during its curing process, special cut-outs, with $\SI{1}{\milli\meter}$ radius and $\SI{1.5}{\milli\meter}$ depth, are designed to have a balanced application of the glue and to compensate the lateral forces upon crystallization, as shown in the inset of Fig.\ref{fig:assembly}b and in Fig.\ref{fig:assembly}c.
+To ensure that the glue does not shift the optical elements during its curing process, special cut-outs, with $\SI{1}{\milli\meter}$ radius and $\SI{1.5}{\milli\meter}$ depth, are designed to have a balanced application of the glue and to compensate the lateral forces upon curing, as shown in the inset of Fig.\ref{fig:assembly}b and in Fig.\ref{fig:assembly}c.
 Additionally, the holder features through holes for optical access at $50^{\circ}$ and $90^{\circ}$ of the cavity optical axis in the horizontal plane and along the vertical direction, providing the necessary optical access for laser cooling, trapping and imaging, and for the injection of the atomic beam, as shown in Fig.\ref{fig:assembly}b.
-Moreover, it shields the mirrors from the atomic beam contamination, blocking the line of sight between the mirror surfaces and the atomic source. \\ The holder geometry and the stiffness of Macor efficiently reduce the vibration sensitivity of the system, mainly affected by the motion of the piezos during the operation of the cavity.
-A finite element simulation of the ensemble showed that the first mechanical resonance that can be excited by the motion of the piezoelectric actuators is at $\SI{70}{\kilo\hertz}$, which makes the use of further vibration cancellation methods for stable operation unnecessary.
+Moreover, it shields the mirrors from the atomic beam contamination, blocking the line of sight between the mirror surfaces and the atomic source. \\ The holder geometry and the stiffness of Macor efficiently reduce the vibration sensitivity of the system, mainly affected by the motion of the piezos during cavity operation.
+The first mechanical resonance was experimentally observed on a test device at $\SI{67}{\kilo\hertz}$, which makes the use of further vibration cancellation methods for stable operation unnecessary.
+A finite element simulation identified this resonance as the mechanical mode involving mirror movement within the piezoelectric actuators.